Student Learning Outcomes

 The Department takes seriously its role in the training of therapists.
 The personality as well as the intellectual capability of each student is carefully evaluated.
 In light of this, a student may be disqualified from the program for factors other than grades.

-Students are highly recommended to receive personal psychotherapy during the first two semesters in the program.
+Students are required to receive personal psychotherapy during the first two semesters in the program.

 Faculty members are practicing clinicians.
 The courses they teach are directly related to their work experience and area of expertise.